 Banking on Seeds

 Worldwide, more than 1,700 banks hold collections of food crops for safekeeping.
-Yet, many of these are vulnerable.
-They could be exposed to natural disasters or war.
+Yet, not all these banks are safe.
+They could be affected by natural disasters or war.
 They could suffer from lack of funding, poor management, or even lack of power.
 Something as simple as a broken freezer can ruin an entire collection.

 Not at Svalbard.
 No other seed bank protects its seeds as well as this place.
 Partly that’s because of the way it was constructed.
 The vault is inside a mountain.
-Even if the air system were to fail, the seeds would stay cold for awhile because the vault is underground, packed in rock and ice.
-The rock that makes up the mountain is geologically stable.
+Even if the air system were to fail, the seeds would stay cold because the vault is underground.
+It’s packed in rock and ice.
+The rock that makes up the mountain is stable.
 The vault is well above sea level, so there is less danger from flooding.